Odjit/KindredLogistics/README.md

 - Auto Salvage: Place items in a chest and label it "salvage" to have it automatically send them to a devourer!
 - Unit Spawner Refills: Place items in a chest and label it "spawner" to have it automatically send them to a tomb, vermin nest or stygian spawner!
 - Brazier Refills: Place items in a chest and label it "brazier" to have it automatically send them to a brazier!
-- Named Brazier: Label braziers "night" or "prox" to control the behaviour of the individual brazier!
-  - Night: on all of the time, including night.
+  - Night: on all of the time, including night for decorative purposes.
-  - Prox: only on when an allied player is nearby during the day
+  - Prox: high efficiency!
+Only on when an allied player is nearby during the day
 - Never lose where your stuff is again!
 Use .finditem to find where your items are stored!
 - Tired of running around from station to station to make something?
 No worries!
 Use the conveyor system to link chests and refining inventories for chain crafting!
 - Repair your gear without fetching materials yourself!